 When the time has come to merge or acquire, there will probably be more than one issue that the two former companies struggle with.
 However, chances are that these are not business-related, but rather to keep the old corporate culture intact.

 In an article published by Deloitte, it is stated that company culture is one of the largest barriers when trying to integrate, or merge, two different businesses.
 Companies with different cultures can find it difficult, if not often impossible, to make quick decisions and operate effectively if they are not handling the integration correctly.
 Leading the merger or acquisition to a point of breakdown.

-The organisation culture is something that is created by the leaders of an organisation.
-Therefore, in order to maximise the human capital, it is important for leaders to realise that the culture of a company is a highly motivating factor for employees.
+The organization culture is something that is created by the leaders of an organization.
+Therefore, in order to maximize human capital, it is important for leaders to realize that the culture of a company is a highly motivating factor for employees.